-The Lord in His sovereign wisdom and providence has brought us, this morning, in our ongoing study of 2 Corinthians to a text which is absolutely appropriate to the Shepherds Conference.
-It is 2 Corinthians chapter 2 verses 12 through 17 and I would invite you to open your Bible and turn to that rich and wonderful Scripture.
+The Lord, in His sovereign wisdom and providence, has brought us this morning in our ongoing study of 2 Corinthians to a text which is absolutely appropriate to the Shepherds’ Conference.
+It is 2 Corinthians chapter 2, verses 12 through 17; and I would invite you to open your Bible and turn to that rich and wonderful Scripture.

 I continue through the years to be startled and grateful at how the Lord seems to go ahead of us and prepare just the right word for just the right occasion, and this morning is certainly no exception to that.
-If I were to title the text of 2 Corinthians 2:12 to 17 I might title it, "Restoring the disheartened pastor’s joy...
+If I were to title the text of 2 Corinthians 2:12 to 17 I might title it: “Restoring the disheartened pastor’s joy.
 Restoring the disheartened pastor’s joy.”

 The call to ministry is certainly an invitation to blessing.
 It is certainly an invitation to unequalled privilege.
 But that is not all.
 The call to serve the church of the Lord Jesus Christ is also an invitation to discouragement, to difficulty, to sorrow, grief, pain, and even despair.
-What pastor among us, what pastor at all while understanding the privileges and the blessing of his calling has not also had his heart broken?
+What pastor among us, what pastor at all, while understanding the privileges and the blessing of his calling, has not also had his heart broken?
 We all have.
-There are times when we are disheartened and downcast and discouraged and despairing.
+There are times when we are disheartened, and downcast, and discouraged, and despairing.

 “Do you recall the days in the seminary when we talked of the future and painted pictures of what we were to do for the kingdom of God?
 We saw the boundless need for an unselfish Christian service, and longed to be out among men doing our part toward the world’s redemption.
 I shall never forget that last talk on the night before our graduation, you were to go to the foreign field and I to the church.
 We had brave dreams of usefulness, and you have realized them.

 “Throughout these years I have found not a few earnest, unselfish, consecrated Christians.
 I do not believe that I am specially morbid or unfair in my estimate.
 So far as I know my own heart, I’m not bitter.
-But through all these years a conviction has been growing within me that the average church member cares precious little about the Kingdom of God and its advancement or the welfare of his fellow man.
+But through all these years a conviction has been growing within me that the average church member cares precious little about the kingdom of God and its advancement or the welfare of his fellow man.
 He is a Christian in order that he may save a soul from hell, and for no other reason.
 He does as little as he can, lives as indifferently as he dares.
 If he thought he could gain heaven without even lifting his finger for others, he would jump at the chance.

-“I’m tired.
-Tired of being the only one in the church from whom real sacrifice is expected.
-Tired of straining and tugging to get Christian people to live like Christians.
-Tired of planting work for my people and then being compelled to do it myself or see it left undone.
-Tired of dodging my creditors when I wouldn’t need to if I had what is due me.
-Tired of the vision of a penny-less old age.
+“I’m tired, tired of being the only one in the church from whom real sacrifice is expected, tired of straining and tugging to get Christian people to live like Christians, tired of planting work for my people and then being compelled to do it myself or see it left undone, tired of dodging my creditors when I wouldn’t need to if I had what is due me, tired of the vision of a penny-less old age.
 I’m not leaving Christ, I love Him.
 I shall still try to serve Him.
 Judge me leniently, old friend, I can’t bear to lose your friendship.
 Yours as of old, William.”

 How sad.
 That’s a real letter.
-When a man called, gifted, leaves the ministry not because of sin, not because of self-centeredness, not because of indifference, but because of discouragement.
+When a man called, gifted, leaves the ministry, not because of sin, not because of self-centeredness, not because of indifference, but because of discouragement.
 We all face that temptation, even the most gifted and the most faithful.

-As we approach our text this morning, it is in that very state of mind that we find the Apostle Paul.
-That's encouraging, isn't it?
-To know that no less than he was discouraged?
-To know that there's a certain fellowship in his sufferings?
-Paul knew deep penetrating, disheartening disappointment.
-In this case, over the Corinthian church.
-They had broken his heart by shallowness, by sin, by indifference, by outright rebellion.
-And the fact was the Corinthian church had greater potential than any other church in Europe.
-Their city which had been restored by Julius Caesar after being in ruins for a hundred years was sitting at the crossroads.
-It was more open to the gospel than the other cities of Europe.
-And the Apostle had great success in founding the church there and making even the resident Jews jealous.
-Over 18 months he had labored day in and day out in that evil city and he had built a church and he had built great affection and love for the people there.
+And the apostle had great success in founding the church there and making even the resident Jews jealous.
+Over eighteen months he had labored day in and day out in that evil city, and he had built a church, and he had built great affection and love for the people there.
 Because he loved them so profoundly, because he loved them so deeply, they had the potential to hurt him severely.

-And they did...sin upon sin upon sin upon sin, spiritual disaster after spiritual disaster marked that church to the point where Paul could say, “I have been whipped, I have been beaten with rods, I have been stoned, I have been shipwrecked, nothing brings the grief that my heart feels over the concern for the church.”
+And they did: sin, upon sin, upon sin, upon sin.
+Spiritual disaster after spiritual disaster marked that church to the point where Paul could say, “I have been whipped.
+I have been beaten with rods.
+I have been stoned.
+I have been shipwrecked.
+Nothing brings the grief that my heart feels over the concern for the church.”

-All of the lashes that went across his back, all of the stones that tried to crush out and effectively did so his own life didn’t bring him the pain that he felt inside over the unrequited love that he was pouring out toward the Corinthians and over their spiritual defection.
+All of the lashes that went across his back, all of the stones that tried to crush out, and effectively did so his own life, didn’t bring him the pain that he felt inside over the unrequited love that he was pouring out toward the Corinthians and over their spiritual defection.
 It was more difficult than any other kind of suffering.
 They possessed, you see, all the gifts.
 They came behind and no gift.
-And he had given them so much of himself and they were so well-taught.
+And he had given them so much of himself, and they were so well-taught.

-Additionally, as if the sin and the spiritual scandals weren’t enough, some false teachers came to Corinth and they managed to deceive members of the church into a mutiny against Paul himself...their desire being to destroy the credibility of Paul and then to take his place as the teachers and teaching damning lies.
-And sadly, there were many Corinthians who bought into the deception.
+Additionally, as if the sin and the spiritual scandals weren’t enough, some false teachers came to Corinth, and they managed to deceive members of the church into a mutiny against Paul himself – their desire being to destroy the credibility of Paul, and then to take his place as the teachers and teach damning lies.
+And, sadly, there were many Corinthians who bought into the deception.

 Paul’s character was blasted.
-His controversy with Peter recorded in Galatians 2 was no doubt exploited and they were supposedly representatives of Peter and pitted themselves against Paul.
+His controversy with Peter, recorded in Galatians 2, was no doubt exploited, and they were supposedly representatives of Peter and pitted themselves against Paul.
 Doctrinal issues arose, doctrinal issues all mixed with personalities and jealousies.
 They perverted the spiritual gifts so that someone would even stand up in a congregation and curse Jesus Christ in an unknown language and someone would think it was the work of the Spirit.
 They winked at incest.
 They abused their marriages.
-They were drunken at the Lord’s table.
+They were drunken at the Lord’s Table.
 They went to demon feasts.
-What a church.
-Certainly a church to bring grief to a pastor’s heart.
+What a church, certainly a church to bring grief to a pastor’s heart.